-Group management services, shown at the bottom of Figure 2 maintain coherence of context labels.
-That is, they ensure that a group of sensors identifying the same entity in the environment produce a single context label.
-This label must persist and remain unique even as the membership of this sensor group changes.
+Below, we focus on the group management services, since they are the run-time component of the middleware architecture.
+These services, shown at the bottom of Figure 2, maintain coherence of context labels.
+That is, they try to ensure that a group of sensors identifying the same entity in the environment produce a single context label even as the membership of this sensor group changes.
 Ideally, to maintain context label coherence, at any point in time, nodes sensing the same external entity maintain a single "majority" leader.

-Contexts are created when a node first senses condition $sense_e()$.
+Contexts are created when a node first senses condition $sense_e()$ .
 The node immediately starts a leader election process in which it randomly chooses a small timeout value.
 A node which times out first sends a message informing its neighbors that it is leader.
 Upon receipt of this message, other nodes sensing the same $sense_e()$ condition become members.
 We require that a node's communication radius be larger than twice its sensing radius such that all nodes sensing the same target are within each other's communication range.

 An elected group leader sends periodic heartbeats, which are received by all group members.
 Leader heartbeats have three purposes.
 First, they inform current members that the leader is alive.
 Should the leader die, a new leader election is started after a timeout.
 Second, they carry application state that must persist across leader handoffs.
 This state is recorded by all member nodes.
 This mechanism allows new leaders to continue computations of failed leaders from the last state received.
 An application can explicitly create persistent state using a setState() primitive and read it using getState().
 Finally, heartbeats are overheard past the group's perimeter thus informing neighboring nodes of the existence of context label e.
 Nodes that cannot sense the target themselves but know of its existence from nearby leader heartbeats are called group followers.
-If these nodes subsequently sense the condition $sense{e}()$, they join the present group instead of forming a new context label.
+If these nodes subsequently sense the condition $sense_e()$ , they join the present group instead of forming a new context label.
 The mechanism ensures that multiple spurious context labels do not emerge around the same target.
 When the leader gets out of sensory range from the target, it sends a leader handoff message which initiates a new leader election.
 The resulting behavior is that a group with a unique leader is created around each target.
 Membership changes and leader (and state) handoffs occur automatically as the target moves.